Hedy documentation

 Let's get to work

 Each level contains different adventures that you can find in the pink tabs.
 The first pink tab explains the new commands in this level.
 The following tabs are adventures that the students can try out and make their own.
 The adventures are arranged from easiest to hardest, so we recommend to start on the left and your your way to the right.
 The last tab 'what's next' gives a little teaser of what you'll learn in the next level.
 Of course, you can select the adventures you want your students to do for each level.
 They don't always have to make every adventure.
 Every adventure contains an example code, that the students can try out with the green button.
 The example code gets copied to the workfield, where the students can try out the code and adjust it to make it their own.
-Stimulate your students to turn the example codes into their own projects by adding their own ideas and making their own variation of the adventure.
+Stimulate your students to turn the example code into their own projects by adding their own ideas and making their own variation of the adventure.

 Quizzes and puzzles